SichangHe/prev_DKU_signature_work/proposal/methodology.md

 Besides these, the server needs to satisfy the special functionality that an academic forum has.

+We will apply corresponding methodologies to address these needs.

 ## Back End

-The plan is to use the Elixir Programming Language and the Pheonix web framework to create the back end of the server.
+The plan is to use the Elixir Programming Language and the Phoenix web framework to create the back end of the server.

 Built on top of the Erlang programming language and its Open Telecom Platform